arafatm/arafatm.github.io/_articles/agile/shape-up.md

 As we saw in the previous chapter, the slices of work integrate front-end and back-end tasks.
 This allows us to finish one slice of the actual project and definitively move on.
-That’s better than having lots of pieces that—fingers crossed—are supposed to come together by the end of the cycle.
+That’s better than having lots of pieces that - fingers crossed - are supposed to come together by the end of the cycle.

 We call these integrated slices of the project **scopes**.
 We break the overall scope (singular) of the project into separate scopes (plural) that can be